mkls/throttle-async-function/README.md

   When the wrapped function returns with a rejected promise or throws an error, it will be retried this many times before propagating the error to the caller.
+  Unless, there is a valid value for this value in cache, in which case it does not bother with retries.

 ### Resetting cache